 Hearing the stories of Francis of Assisi and the Mendicant Orders of the C13th inspired John Wesley’s initiatives as a Student in the C18th.
 Hearing the stories of John Wesley in the C18th inspired William Booth for a fresh departure in the C19th

-Through the twelve years of Jesus Generation (click here or go to the New Church/Church Healing tab on this website) those who became part of the community did so not because of a mission-strategy statement, but because of a canon of stories.
-Each potential postulant would hear the stories of our exemplars – forbears who had previously charted the path of intentional community.
+Through the twelve years of Jesus Generation those who became part of the community did so not because of a mission-strategy statement, but because of a canon of stories.
+Each potential new member would hear stories from our canon of exemplars – forbears who had previously charted the path of intentional community.
 This was the vital part of our postulancy process.
 Those who joined us were the ones who listened to the canon of stories and said, “Those stories make sense of my context.
 I want to be a part of those stories!”

 In intentional interim ministry stories are told – firstly to give light to the hearers’ immediate situation.
 Secondly stories are told to pull the imagination of the hearers out of their immediate situation and into a realm where God is working and good things are happening.
 Again the hearers will spark with one or other of the stories and say in effect, “I want to be part of a story like that,” and when there has been a little more healing, “I want our church to be part of a story like that.”